Nakano-Nadel type, Bogomolov-Sommese type vanishing and singular dual Nakano semi-positivity: Abstract

 \section{Abstract}

-In this article, we get properties for singular (dual) Nakano semi-positivity and obtain singular type vanishing theorem involving $L^2$-subsheaves on weakly pseudoconvex manifolds by $L^2$-estimates and $L^2$-type Dolbeault isomorphism.
-As applications, the Fujita Conjecture type theorem with singular Hermitian metrics is presented.
+In this article, we get properties for singular (dual) Nakano semi-positivity and obtain vanishing theorems involving $L^2$-subsheaves on weakly pseudoconvex manifolds by $L^2$-estimates and $L^2$-type Dolbeault isomorphisms.
+As applications, Fujita's conjecture type theorem with singular Hermitian metrics is presented.